Home prices are continually changing.

-Home values appreciate in the long term by and large.
+House values appreciate in the long term in most cases.

-But, of course, in real estate there is always a certain amount of risk.
+But, of course, in real estate there are no "sure things".

-When your property appreciates you have a more valuable asset to borrow against, and you'll realize a better profit when you sell.
+When your house appreciates you have a more valuable asset to borrow against, and you'll generate a greater profit when you sell.

-Property values in Wilmington waver for numerous reasons, so how can you be sure what you're purchasing right now won't depreciate the day after you close?
+Property values in Wilmington rise and fall for numerous reasons, so how do you know what you're purchasing this year won't depreciate the day after you close?

-It's critical that you select an agent in Wilmington who can identify the factors that influence local prices.
+The most important factor is that you pick a real estate agent in Wilmington who understands the factors that affect local prices.

-But the most significant issues that determine your house's value are specific to the local Wilmington economy and housing market.
+However, your house's value and the components that play the most significant role in its appreciation are specific to the local Wilmington economy and housing market.

-Recent home sales - How long do homes typically stay up for sale before closing?
-Are sellers having to discount much or offer concessions A lot of data can often be retrieved from public records, but a good agent with access to the local MLS will often be able to provide a more complete picture.
+Real estate sales trends - How fast are homes selling?
+Are sellers having to discount much or offer concessions A lot of data can be obtained from public records, but a good agent with access to the local MLS will often be able to provide a more complete picture.